DanielHVJ/Blog/Statistics/Fluctuations.md

         1513, 1515, 1517]
 ```

-As we can see the equalization appears for more times for player one (67 cases), while player two has a small number of coincidences (cumulative sum of tails = head) only 47.
+As we can see the equalization number appears more times for Player one (67 cases), while Player two has a small number of coincidences,  only 47.
+From this result, we can assume that the game was more equal for Player 1, this also can be verified as the number of positions increases, higher than n/2  and lower than the last third.
+However, we can see that equality were considerably lower for Player 2.

 Concluding, we can see that we cannot judge the luck of Player 1 and 2 equally,  even at random events one has the chances to succeed more.